Kayli/logspub/dev/cicd.md

   - does not support prepopulation of values for parametrized pipelines (but jenkins does if i remember correctly)

-## github
+## github actions

 - platform offering set of tools for automating developer workflows
 - can react to 'events' which signal that something happened 'pr created', 'pr merged', etc

+- workflow: consists of one or multiple jobs
+- job: consists of multiple steps
+- steps:
+  - can run shell command using 'run'
+  - or can call some action
 - action: reusable piece of pipeline code
-  - some actions have 'simplified' syntax, like 'run'
   - for others you need to specify where action code is located, e.g. 'actions/checkout@v2'
-- workflow: chain of actions

 - action runner
   - github offers predefined runners
-  - but you can host your own
+  - but you can self-host

 ## jenkins